fsoftoilandgas/fsoftoilandgas.github.io/index.md

 ## Safety is no accident!

-**First thing first**, the oil and gas industry is potentially one of the most **hazardous** industry sectors in the world.
+**First thing first**, the oil and gas industry is potentially one of the most **hazardous** industry sector in the world.
 Safety is number one concern of every oil operator and oilfield services company.
 Read more [here.](./subpages/safety.html)

 * * *